jmberros/stem-loop/README.md

 ```shell
 $ download-stockholms.rb ACCESSION_CODE_1 ACCESSION_CODE_2 ACCESSION_CODE_3
 ```
-The script will create a sub-directory named `stockholms/` in the current directory and download the files there.
-It also scans the Stockholm file for a `#GF ID` code to give the file a meaningful name.
+This script will create a sub-directory named `stockholms/` in the current directory.
+Then it will procede to download the files there.
+It will also scan the Stockholm file for a `#GF ID` code, in order to give the file a meaningful name.